OpenGamma/OG-Platform/docs/engine/Writing Engine Functions.rst

 ``MarketDataBundle`` is a lower-level API not intended to be used by regular functions.
 The standard market data functions were specifically created to provide a higher-level, easier to use API.

+Market data includes raw data such as quotes and time series of quotes, and also any higher-level structures derived from them.
+This includes, but is not limited to, curves, surfaces, FX rates and FX matrices.
+Functions should not need to build these structures themselves, they should be built by the engine and supplied to the functions when the calculations are performed.

 Requesting market data in a function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When a function requests market data it receives a ``Result`` which can be a success or failure depending on